Counseling Degrees and Programs in Michigan

 Traditional Undergraduate Programs

 The University of Detroit Mercy (UD Mercy) offers several options for individuals interested in addiction counseling.
-At the undergraduate level, a Bachelor of Science (BS) is offered with either a 63 to 72 credit major or a 21-credit minor in Addiction Studies.
-Students who already have an undergraduate degree can complete a 21-credit Post-Degree Certificate in Addiction Studies.
-These programs prepare graduates for entry-level careers in the addiction field or further study in counseling or addiction studies.
-The 60-credit CACREP-accredited Master of Arts (MA) in Addiction Counseling and the 18-credit Post-Graduate Certificate in Addiction Studies enable students to meet the training requirements to become a Certified Advanced Addictions Counselor (CAAC).
-UD Mercy also offers a 60-credit CACREP-accredited MA in Clinical Mental Health Counseling; a 57-credit CACREP-accredited MA in School Counseling for students who are not certified teachers; a 48-credit CACREP-accredited MA in School Counseling for certified teachers; an 18-credit Post-Graduate School Counseling License for licensed counselors; and a 30-credit Post-Graduate School Counseling Endorsement for certified teachers with a master’s degree in education.
+At the undergraduate level, Addiction Studies is offered as a 120-credit Bachelor of Science (BS), an 18-credit minor, or an 18-credit Post-Bachelor’s Degree Certificate.
+These programs prepare graduates for entry-level careers in the addiction field or for further study in counseling or addiction studies.
+The 60-credit CACREP-accredited Master of Arts (MA) in Addiction Counseling and the 18-credit Graduate Certificate in Addiction Studies enable students to meet the training requirements to become Certified Advanced Alcohol and Drug Counselors (CAADCs).
+UD Mercy also offers a 60-credit CACREP-accredited MA in Clinical Mental Health Counseling; a 57-credit CACREP-accredited MA in School Counseling for students who are not certified teachers; a 48-credit CACREP-accredited MA in School Counseling for certified teachers; an 18-credit Post-Graduate School Counseling License for licensed counselors; and a 30-credit Post-Graduate School Counseling Endorsement for certified teachers who have a master’s degree in education.

 Traditional Graduate Programs

-Oakland University provides prospective counselors with CACREP-accredited Master of Arts (MA) degrees in Clinical Mental Health and School Counseling.
-The MA in Clinical Mental Health encompasses 60 credits that meet state requirements for licensure as a Licensed Professional Counselor (LPC).
+Oakland University provides prospective counselors with CACREP-accredited Master of Arts (MA) degrees in Clinical Mental Health Counseling (CMHC) and School Counseling.
+The MA in CMHC encompasses 60 credits that meet state requirements for licensure as a Licensed Professional Counselor (LPC).
 Students in the MA in School Counseling complete 50 credits and are prepared to become certified as school counselors in Michigan.
-Students in either program can complete an optional specialization in Child and Adolescent Counseling, Mental Health Counseling, or Addictions Counseling to gain further expertise.
-A CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision that prepares students for leadership roles in clinical practice, teaching, and research is also offered.
+They also have the option to complete an additional 12 credits in order to meet the educational requirements to become a Limited Licensed Professional Counselor (LLPC) in Michigan.
+A CACREP-accredited Doctor of Philosophy (PhD) in Education with a major in counseling degree that prepares students for leadership roles in clinical practice, teaching, and research is also offered.

 Online and Hybrid Programs